jithendra1798/CD-Lab/README.md

 syntax-directed translation.
 2. Develop a code to build an abstract syntax tree and also create a Symbol table.
 3. Write a Program to implement Type checking

+### Lab -7
+1. Write a Program to generate three address code in quadruple, triple and indirect triple forms.
+2. Write a program to generate machine code.
+3. Write a program to implement code optimization technique.